OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Experiments

-\mypara{Key Information Extraction.} ~\cref{table:kie} reports the performance of KIE task, comparing our method to state-of-the-art end-to-end approaches on the CORD and SROIE datasets.
+\mypara{Key Information Extraction.} ~\cref{table:kie} reports the performance of KIE task, comparing our method to state-of-the-art end-to-end approaches on the CORD~\cite{park2019cord} and SROIE~\cite{huang2019icdar2019} datasets.
 We have exclusively reported SeRum\textsubscript{total}~\cite{cao2023attention} since all generation-based methods utilize a schema that encompasses the entire token sequence of all key information, making it directly comparable.
 Our model achieves an $85.0\%$ field-level F1 score on CORD, outperforming previous generation-based methods.
 Additionally, our method achieves the best TED-based accuracy on SROIE, demonstrating superior performance in character-level prediction.
 Notably, the proposed paradigm ensures accurate localization, which is critical for detailed document analysis and correction, an area where other generation-based methods fall short.
 Moreover, unlike previous studies that utilized a massive corpus of document data for pre-training, our model is pre-trained on scene text data only.
 This highlights the exceptional generalizability of our unified model.
+We further include a controlled pre-training variant, OmniParser~V2$^{\text{SPT}}$, trained with the same data scale as baselines.
+It achieves competitive performance, validating that our improvements stem from model design rather than data size.
+Our approach delivers an FPS of 3.1 on par with or faster than prior KIE methods, thanks to efficient parallelization in the second stage.